Tuesday, January 10, 2023

 There are some things that novice genealogy researchers are asking that just grate on me.
 I know they are new and learning.

 I know, I know, I'm a librarian.
 I'm supposed to be all wide-eyed and bushy tailed waiting with baited breath for your very personal question, all too eager and delighted to direct you to what - the stapler?
-Like Julie Andrews twilling on some mountain top of information or a bespectacled Snow White with little woodland creatures gathering about me ready to flit off at my startling notice of you.
+Like Julie Andrews twirling on some mountain top of information or a bespectacled Snow White with little woodland creatures gathering about me ready to flit off at my startling notice of you.
 "Oh, why, yes.
 How can I help you?"

 My New Yorker comes barreling out, "Yeah, over there with the pencil sharpener.
 Open your eyes, buddy."